Here’s a gotcha that caught me out this week.

 done

-exec /path/to/application/run.shInside /etc/application/set_name.sh I’d have some code like this:
+exec /path/to/application/run.shInside /etc/application/set_name.sh I’d have something like:

 while read FILE; do